YuanKJing/YuanKJing/README.md

 My research interests broadly lie in <b>World Models</b>, <b>Embodied AI</b>, and <b>Large Language Models (LLMs)</b>.

 If you are interested in my work, please feel free to contact me.
+- 💻 Visit my <a href="https://yuankjing.github.io/JunqiJing/">Homepage</a> for more details about my research.

   <!--End Intro-->